 - The South Florida Water Management District is a regional governmental agency responsible for managing and protecting water resources in South Florida by balancing and improving water quality, flood control, natural systems and water supply.
 The agency operates the region's primary water control system comprised of more than 1,600 miles of canals; 1,000 miles of levees/berms; more than 500 structures and 700 culverts; and 60 pump stations. - Local drainage is handled by entities known as 298 districts.
-In Palm Beach County, these include Lake Worth Drainage District, North Palm Beach Drainage District and Indian Trail Improvement District (ITID). - Near the county's western communities and adjacent to the Indian Trail Improvement District is the 60,348-acre J. W. Corbett Wildlife Management Area managed by the Florida Fish & Wildlife Conservation Commission (FWC).
-A levee owned by the Indian Trail Improvement District separates this natural area from The Acreage community.
+In Palm Beach County, these include Lake Worth Drainage District, Northern Palm Beach County Improvement District and Indian Trail Improvement District (ITID). - Near the county's western communities and adjacent to the Indian Trail Improvement District is the 60,348-acre J. W. Corbett Wildlife Management Area managed by the Florida Fish & Wildlife Conservation Commission (FWC).
+A levee owned by the Indian Trail Improvement District separates this natural area from The Acreage community to its south.